smart-data-lake/smart-data-lake/README.md

 To see how all this works in action, head over to the [Getting Started](docs/GettingStarted.md) page.

 # Major Contributors
-At the moment we have the following contributors on this project:

 ![SBB](docs/images/SBB_logo.png)
 [www.sbb.ch](http://www.sbb.ch) : Provided the previously developed software as a foundation for the open source project